June 29, 2017

 Fans: Installing a ceiling fan can help maximize the cooling from your central air unit – allowing you to turn the AC up during the hottest days of the summer.
 A ceiling fan can’t lower the temperature, but it can help cool a person down inside a room.
 A whole house fan helps to exhaust the warmer air in a home and is ideal for the mild summers we experience in Edmonton.
 Opening the windows while a whole house fan is on helps to draw in the cooler outside air.
 Our cool mornings and evenings are the best times to get the maximum usage of a whole house unit.

-Save money this summer and keep comfortable with these easy energy-saving tips.
 Remember that Always Plumbing & Heating can help you with air conditioning maintenance – and all aspects of HVAC service.
 If you need annual maintenance performed for this summer, give us a call at 780-489-8118.
 We can schedule an appointment with a professional technician today!

 Call Always Plumbing & Heating at 780-489-8118 or contact us online today to discuss your water quality options for your new home.